AElfProject/AElf/docs/resources/smart-contract-apis/election.md

-GetWelfareRewardAmountSample  to do
+GetWelfareRewardAmountSample
-Q: not used
+Q: not be used now

 ```Protobuf
 rpc GetWelfareRewardAmountSample (GetWelfareRewardAmountSampleInput) returns (GetWelfareRewardAmountSampleOutput) {}